kshaffer/kshaffer.github.io/_posts/2017-08-22-omething-rotten-arizona.md

   creditlink: linktosource
 share: true
 categories: [data science, propagandalytics]
+short_description: "White nationalist propaganda seems to exert a significant influence on President Trump's values and rhetoric."
 ---

 Last night, President Trump gave a speech in Phoenix that sounded a lot like his campaign speeches in 2016. *Build a wall...
 Radical Islamic terrorism...
 Crooked media...*